Programming-Notes-all-languages/C-Notes/Selection Statements/Readme.md

 ## The if Statement
 <ul>
   <li>
-    <a>The if statement enables a program to evaluate an expression with two differing results that affects the functioning of the rest of the program.
+    <a>The if statement enables a program to evaluate an expression with two differing results that affect the functioning of the rest of the program.
 If the value of the expression is a nonzero integer, the expression is true and the code associated with the selection statement is executed; otherwise, if the value of the expression is zero, the expression is false and the code associated with the selection statement is not executed</a>
   </li>
   <li>
     <a>The if statement has the following form if the code associated with the if statement is only one line long:<br />